jdrsn/slate/source/includes/_extras.md

 ## Subscribe

-The operation `/p/<app>/s` allows you to create a push subscription object on an app.
+The microservice `/p/<app>/s` allows you to create a push subscription object on an app.
 This object can then be used to broadcast push notifications.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).